CainMcRolan/Apple-Clone-ECommerce/README.md

 # 🔥 Apple-Clone-ECommerce

-Welcome to **Apple-Clone-ECommerce**, a modern and sophisticated eCommerce platform inspired by Apple's website.
-This project showcases sleek design, innovative features, and seamless user experience, making it a perfect starting point for any tech-oriented online store.
+Welcome to **Apple-Clone-ECommerce**, a modern and clean eCommerce platform inspired by Apple's website.
+This project showcases sleek design, semantic features, and seamless user experience, making it a perfect starting point template for any tech-related online store.

 ![Apple-Clone-ECommerce](screenshots/home.png)

 ![Products-Demo](screenshots/products.png)

 ![Cart-Demo](screenshots/cart.png)

 ## 🚀 Demo

-Check out the live demo of the project [here]([https://example.com](https://cainmcrolan.github.io/Apple-Clone-ECommerce).
+Check out the live demo of the project [here](https://cainmcrolan.github.io/Apple-Clone-ECommerce).

 ## ✨ Features